TheCrazyCatKidz/Welcome-Bot/Chapters/Chapter1.md

 # Step 2: Extract your .zip file

 Using your unzipper of your choice, unzip the .zip contents into a folder.
+We advise you use [WinRAR](https://www.win-rar.com/start.html?&L=0) as it is the easiest zip management tool for our projects **(NOT AN AD)**.

 # Step 3: Install required dependencies